 Regularly asking these questions of your child can help them develop their thinking around these areas, as can challenging them on why and how they have arrived at their answers – as can letting your child ask you the same questions and giving them your own best answer!

-Do you have any questions you would like to ask us?
+Do you have any Questions you would like to ask us?

 Finally: be yourself and try to enjoy the experience as much as possible!

-Tutors for 11+ Preparation
+Tutors for 11 Plus Preparation

 For more details on how Keystone can help with 11+ preparation, please call the office for a chat with one of our client managers, or contact us via our request a tutor form.